 We have a wide range of staff members here to support your care.
-Our reception team will work with you to establish who would be the best person for you to see.
+Our care navigation hub team will work with you to establish who would be the best person for you to see.
 This is called Care Navigation and is aimed at ensuring you see the right person at the right time.

 If you have a cough, cold, headache or other minor ailment try treating yourself at home first.
 Find out more about treatments for common minor ailments.